Benefits available to City Workers

 Group Life Insurance

 You must enroll in basic life insurance if you wish to enroll in a City health insurance plan.
 The basic life insurance is a $5,000 group term policy.
 Some unions may be eligible to elect the $10,000 benefit.
 The cost for this benefit is shared 50/50 between the City and employee.
-If you enroll in basic life insurance and want additional coverage, you can also enroll the optional life insurance policy for an amount up to your base salary (maximum amount is $74,000).
+If you enroll in basic life insurance and want additional coverage, you can also enroll in the optional life insurance policy for an amount up to your base salary (maximum amount is $74,000).
 The cost is based on the amount of coverage and your age, and is 100% employee paid.

 The program covers employees after they stop working with the City of Boston.
 You can keep your insurance for up to 18 months.
 You will have to pay your total monthly premium plus a 2 percent administrative fee.
 Read more information about COBRA.